oracle/terraform-provider-oci/website/docs/r/dataflow_private_endpoint.html.markdown

 # oci_dataflow_private_endpoint
 This resource provides the Private Endpoint resource in Oracle Cloud Infrastructure Data Flow service.

-Creates a private endpoint to be used by an application.
+Creates a private endpoint to be used by applications.

 ## Example Usage